slatedocs/slate/source/includes/_kuzzleObject.md

 #### Callback response

-Resolves to the updated user ID
+Resolves to the updated user plain object.

 ## setHeaders